Access to rehabilitation support through new joint venture for cancer patients

 In a first of its kind, the Cancer Society Canterbury West Coast Trust and St George's Cancer Care Centre will form a joint venture called Encompass Health.
 It will open in September and provide allied health and psychosocial cancer care services, ensuring patient’s needs are met.

-Research published by the University of Otago https://www.otago.ac.nz/cancer-research/news/otago0246685.html found that many cancer survivors face a range of issues after treatment, but support for them is limited.
+Research published by the University of Otago https://www.otago.ac.nz/news/newsroom/continuity-of-care-needed-from-the-front-of-the-pathway-to-the-back found that many cancer survivors face a range of issues after treatment, but support for them is limited.
 The research investigated the provision of supportive care services and programmes for cancer survivors after their treatment.

 The study found that despite advances in cancer care, there are still unmet patient needs after completing active treatment and very few services that specifically support people from a psycho-social and rehabilitation perspective.